simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

     ```

+3. A historical end balance report: with `--historical/-H`, each
-3. With `--historical/-H`: each column shows the actual historical
+column shows the actual historical end balance for that period,
-ending balance for that period, accumulating the changes across
+accumulating the changes across periods, and including the balance
-periods, starting from the actual balance at the report start date.
+from any postings before the report start date.
+This is useful eg for
-This is useful eg for a multi-period balance sheet, and when
+a multi-period balance sheet, and when you want to see balances only
-you are showing only the data after a certain start date:
+after a certain date:

     ```shell
     $ hledger balance ^assets ^liabilities --quarterly --historical --begin 2008/4/1